 Tusla, The National Child and Family Agency, have formed a team of social practitioners to investigate and act on the matter.

-The matter has come to the fore currently as a result of publicity surrounding the alleged mismanagement of the registry from one of the adoption societies at the time, St Patrick’s Guild in conjunction with the Sisters of Charity religious order, where only a section on the index cards was indicative of adoption at birth.
+The matter has come to the fore recently due to publicity surrounding the alleged mismanagement of the registry by one of the adoption societies at the time, St Patrick’s Guild, in conjunction with the Sisters of Charity religious order.
+Only a section on the index cards indicated adoption at birth.

-In addition, it was recently revealed by RTE investigates that ten individuals (nine of which are unidentified) had their personal files from St Patrick’s Guild handed over to An Gardai Siochana.
+In addition, RTE investigations recently revealed that ten individuals (nine of whom are unidentified) had their personal files from St Patrick’s Guild handed over to An Gardai Siochana.

-The programme was able to reveal that only one of these individuals was told recently about this and that no consent was sought from them to do so.
+The programme revealed that only one of these individuals was recently informed about this and that no consent was sought from them to do so.
 Furthermore, it was revealed that Tusla never even contacted the people to tell them whether or not a prosecution of those involved in their illegal adoption would take place.

 Senior Solicitor Norman Spicer comments on the programme about this shambolic treatment.